Emma is a different person than she was five years ago, but not for reasons that are easy to digest.

-The 24-year-old McMaster University student has been sexually assaulted twice since she began attending the school.
+The 24-year-old McMaster University student (Emma is not her real name) has been sexually assaulted twice since she began attending the school.

 "Who I was on that night died," she said.